RustColeone/NoteArchive/README.md

 This used to be GeneralHomeworkTackler where I: attemp to tackle every homework assignment only with the language that is currently learning.

 Now: Archive with all my works that I am done with or no longer need to work on, contains notes written in LaTeX, and my codes which made my life easier.

+I might edit the contents in the future.
 ## Getting Started
 If you want to compile the Tex code yourself, you might want to install LaTeX package, setup and environment so you can compile them; or you can simply use [Overleaf](https://www.overleaf.com/)